The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission. Why trust us?

 Bovine, marine or vegan collagen – what are the differences?

-The only difference between bovine and marine is the amino acid profile.
+The only difference between bovine and marine collagen is the amino acid profile.
 Bovine boasts a higher content of glycine and hydroxyproline (both are important for skin, muscle tissue and the brain), while marine has more alanine for immune function and recovery.

 Naturally occurring collagen comes from animals, but scientists have developed techniques to use genetically engineered microorganisms, such as yeast, to make artificial collagen that is suitable for vegans.
+So technically, although it isn’t animal collagen, vegan collagen does exist.
+However, vegan collagen isn’t actually collagen.

 Can you increase collagen naturally?

-As outlined by Packham: “You can give the body the raw materials it needs for collagen production, by eating protein-rich foods like meat, fish and bone broth, as our bodies naturally create collagen using the amino acids from these foods – especially glycine, proline and hydroxyproline.”
 However, with the best sources of collagen coming from animal skin and organ meat, modern diets (such as vegan lifestyles) can lack this protein.
 While plant-based foods such as legumes, nuts and seeds do contain key amino acids, Packham explains they might not be in as high concentrations, compared with animal sources.
-“Also, with age, the quality of collagen produced isn’t as good, so supplementation can be a good support,” Packham highlights.
+“Also, with age, the quality of collagen produced isn’t as good, so supplementation can be a good support,” she says.

 Are there any negative side effects of taking collagen?

 In general, most people can tolerate collagen supplements.
 However, Packham recommends being careful if you have any allergies or sensitivities to bovine or marine sources.
-She explains: “If someone has a histamine intolerance or sensitivity, they should use collagen with caution, as they may react to it.
+She explains, “if someone has a histamine intolerance or sensitivity, they should use collagen with caution, as they may react to it.
 Meanwhile, marine-based collagen is usually lower in histamine than bovine, and levels of tolerance vary from person to person.”
 As always, if you are at all unsure, seek advice from a qualified healthcare professional or nutritional expert.

 Looking for healthy meal inspiration?
 We’ve rounded up the best air fryer cookbooks